 If you select Contacts from the application menu, you’ll be taken to a page that looks like this:

 The “+ New Contact” link on the left is how you add new contacts to the system, or you can click on an existing contact to view and edit.
-At the top-right, the down-arrow allows you to download a copy of the contact (saved as a VCard file for import into your computer’s address book) and the rubbish bin to the right of that, deletes the contact.
+When you click on a contact, the pencil icon allows you to edit the contact, and the ellipsis button beside it reveals additional actions such as downloading the contact, deleting and generating a QR code (for scanning and loading into a smartphone).

 Files